 A mercenary and martial artist who works for Jakande.

 - Arrogant Kung-Fu Guy: He is supremely confident that he can kick Brian's ass.
 For the most part, he backs it up.
 Only for the most part.

-- Badass Boast: He shouts "Too slow!" at Brian after he manages to trap Brian in the bus sliding towards the cliff, the same phrase is later used by Brian against him as Brian hooks him to a large weight and roll him down the elevator shaft to his death.
+- Badass Boast: He shouts "Too slow!" at Brian after he manages to trap Brian in the bus sliding towards the cliff.
+The same phrase is later used by Brian against him as Brian hooks him to a large weight and rolls him down the elevator shaft to his death.